DataBiosphere/azul/rfc/cart-api-v1.md

 ## Data Models

+There are two data models required for Cart API: `Cart` and `CartItem`.
+They are designed in the way that allows multiple types of entity in a single `Cart`.

 ### `Cart`
 | Property | Type | Description | Note |
 | --- | --- | --- | --- |